karamsaid/Regression-Model/README.md

 # Regression-Model
-Machine Learning model predicting the birthweight of a newborn baby.
+Machine Learning model predicting the birthweight of a newborn baby based on parents' data.